 Once UTSA receives your information from the Department of Education, you might receive emails from UTSA indicating if we had any issues with your financial aid application.
-So monitor your UTSA preferred email carefully.
+Please check your UTSA email address frequently, or if you are a new student, check the email you used on your admission application.
 The sooner we get missing documents from you, the sooner we can finalize your aid package.

 Accept Your Offer

-*Note: You will be prompted to authenticate yourself through your DUO account when trying to access financial aid information on ASAP.
+*Note: You will be prompted to authenticate yourself through your DUO account when trying to access financial aid information on myUTSA Account.
 Don’t have a DUO account?
 Click here to learn how to set it up.